zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

     │   Patient tissue: Maximum slowing (20×)                            │
     │                                                                    │
-    │   The gradient is smooth enough that the surgeon doesn't notice.   │ │   Tools move slightly slower at the tip—provides better control!   │ │   Patient's bleeding and tissue response is 20× slower.            │ │                                                                    │
+    │   The gradient is smooth enough that the surgeon doesn't notice.   │ │   Tools move slightly slower at the tip, provides better control!  │ │   Patient's bleeding and tissue response is 20× slower.            │ │                                                                    │
     └────────────────────────────────────────────────────────────────────┘